 Ribbon cutting celebrations are a FREE service offered to our Chamber members.
 They are an excellent way to connect with the local business community, meet your legislators, and gain exposure.

-When to host a ribbon cutting ceremony with the Chamber:
+When to have a ribbon cutting:

 - Grand Opening, including New Additional Location (within the first 6 months of operation)